Thomas Sankara: Military career

 After his basic military training in secondary school in 1966, Sankara began his military career at the age of 19.
-A year later he was sent to Madagascar for officer training at Antsirabe, where he witnessed popular uprisings in 1971 and 1972 against the government of Philibert Tsiranana.
-During this period he first read the works of Karl Marx and Vladimir Lenin, which profoundly influenced his political views for the rest of his life.
+A year later, he was sent to Madagascar for officer training at Antsirabe, where he witnessed popular uprisings in 1971 and 1972 against the government of Philibert Tsiranana.
+During this period, he first read the works of Karl Marx and Vladimir Lenin, which profoundly influenced his political views for the rest of his life.

 Returning to Upper Volta in 1972, he fought in a border war between Upper Volta and Mali by 1974.
 He earned fame for his performance in the conflict, but years later would renounce the fighting as 'useless and unjust', a reflection of his growing political consciousness.

-In 1976 he became commander of the Commando Training Centre in Pô.
+In 1976, he became commander of the Commando Training Centre in Pô.
 During the presidency of Colonel Saye Zerbo, a group of young officers formed a secret organization called ROC, the best-known members being Henri Zongo, Jean-Baptiste Boukary Lingani, Blaise Compaoré and Sankara.

 Government posts

 Sankara was appointed Minister of Information in Saye Zerbo's military government in September 1981.
-Sankara differentiated himself from other government officials in many ways such as biking to work everyday, instead of driving in a car.
+Sankara differentiated himself from other government officials in many ways, such as biking to work every day, instead of driving in a car.
 While his predecessors would censor journalists and newspapers, Sankara encouraged investigative journalism and allowed the media to print whatever it found.
 This led to publications of government scandals by both privately owned and state-owned newspapers.
 He resigned on 12 April 1982 in opposition to what he saw as the regime's anti-labour drift, declaring 'Misfortune to those who gag the people!'
 (Malheur à ceux qui bâillonnent le peuple!).

 After another coup (7 November 1982) brought to power Major-Doctor Jean-Baptiste Ouédraogo, Sankara became Prime Minister in January 1983.
 But he was dismissed a few months later, on 17 May.
 During those four months, Sankara pushed Ouédraogo's regime for more progressive reforms.
 Sankara was arrested after the French President's African affairs adviser, Guy Penne, met with Col. Yorian Somé.
 Henri Zongo and Jean-Baptiste Boukary Lingani were also placed under arrest.
 The decision to arrest Sankara proved to be very unpopular with the younger officers in the military regime.
 His imprisonment created enough momentum for his friend Blaise Compaoré to lead another coup.